Phase Diagram Detection via Gaussian Fitting of Number Probability Distribution: Conclusions:

-\paragraph{Conclusions:} In conclusion, we have shown that the probability density function of the occupation number of a portion of the system (and simple fits thereof) can be a powerful inspection tool for the phase diagram of quantum many-body systems.
-For the extended Bose-Hubbard model, the obtained results are comparable with much more sophisticated analysis both via traditional methods dealing with gap scalings and correlation functions~\cite{fazio2012} and via modern machine learning approaches fed with the entanglement spectrum~\cite{Maciej2021}.
-We claim that the PDF provides the best intermediate quantity between the whole ES and the bipartite number fluctuations~\cite{LeHurEE}, since it combines the advantage of being easily accessible in modern experiments (e.g., quantum gas microscopes) with the wealth of information about the full many-body state, while requiring little prior knowledge about the emerging phases.
+In conclusion, we have shown that the probability density function of the occupation number of a portion of the system (and simple fits thereof) can be a powerful agnostic inspection tool for the phase diagram of quantum many-body systems.
+For the extended Bose-Hubbard model, the obtained results are comparable with much more sophisticated analysis both via traditional methods dealing with gap scalings and correlation functions~\cite{fazio2012} and via modern machine learning approaches fed with the ES~\cite{Maciej2021}.
+We claim that the PDF provides the best intermediate quantity between the whole ES and the bipartite number fluctuations~\cite{LeHurEE} also for automatic detection protocols, since it combines the advantage of being easily accessible in modern experiments (e.g., quantum gas microscopes) with the wealth of information about the full many-body state, while requiring little prior knowledge about the emerging phases.
 Moreover, we foresee the method to be valid more in general: An extension beyond zero-temperature regimes and one-dimensional systems will be an appealing follow-up of this work.